A Brief History of Our Club

 facilities), the fee required by the Cheshire and the

-English Golf Unions for associate membership, the tee time
+English Golf Unions for associate membership and for

 the general running of the Club.